 NEXT values the partnership and support these organisations are providing to help us transform environment and education in New Zealand.

 PwC New Zealand and NEXT collaborate to provide a unique opportunity for a young graduate, under the PwC NEXT Young Leader programme .
 The PwC NEXT Young Leader is a second or third year employee of PWC who is seconded to work in the NEXT team for up to 2/3 of their time.
 Through this secondment and other PwC support, NEXT receives access to PwC’s vast expertise, capabilities and networks.
 PwC’s support for NEXT is invaluable.
 In particular, NEXT would like to thank PwC Financial Advisory Services partner David Lamb for his leadership of the NEXT relationship.
 NEXT Foundation CEO Bill Kermode said “PwC’s unconditional support for NEXT is invaluable.
 The PwC NEXT Young Leader provides us with capability and resource that we could not access otherwise, and an entrée into the PwC network that has opened many doors for us.”

-Click this link to hear more from the PwC NEXT Young Leaders
+Hear more from the PwC NEXT Young Leaders

 See their website here: www.pwc.co.nz